MecSim/MecSimCalc-docs/docs/getting-started/create.md

 | :trophy: This is a [premium](https://mecsimcalc.com/pricing) feature |
 | -------------------------------------------------------------------- |

-We also offer more complex and detailed templates that you can access if you are a premium member.
+We also offer templates for our premium features.
 These templates are a great way to learn how to use the more advanced features of the platform.

+1. **Advanced** -> Templates for premium features such as Conditional inputs and Dynamic tables
+2. **AI Templates** -> Create your very own AI app with our AI templates

 ## Create using AI

 | :trophy: This is a [premium](https://mecsimcalc.com/pricing) feature |
 | -------------------------------------------------------------------- |

-We are proud to offer a beta AI feature that helps you to get started on an App.
-This feature is still in development and we are working hard to improve it.
+We are proud to offer a beta AI chatbot that can help you to get started on an App.
+This feature is still under development and we are working hard to improve it.

 You must enter a detailed prompt in order for the feature to work.
 It can take between 30 seconds and 1 minute to generate an App.